aclaf/flagrant/docs/explanation/grammar.md

 --config key=       # Empty string value for "key"
 ```

-Empty values satisfy minimum arity requirements.
+Empty values meet minimum arity requirements.
 An option with arity `(1, 1)` accepts an empty string as its single required value.

 ### Quoted values